chatox/networks-science-course/theory/README.md

 * Read [chapter 0](https://github.com/CambridgeUniversityPress/FirstCourseNetworkScience/tree/master/sample/chapters) of "A first course on network science"
 * Read [chapter 2](http://networksciencebook.com/chapter/2) of the book by Barabási
-* :tv: Watch the 45-minutes documentary [The Emergence of Network Science](https://www.cornell.edu/video/emergence-of-network-science) -- if you can't watch this before the lecture, watch it at some other point
+* :tv: Watch the 45-minutes documentary [The Emergence of Network Science](https://www.cornell.edu/video/emergence-of-network-science) -- if you can't watch this before the next lecture, watch it at some other point during the trimester

 ### Optional/additional material